ahnafy/NonRepeatingKeyRunningVigenereCipher/README.md

 * The first script (find_word.pl) will run and perform a search against a dictionary of the output file(s)
 * The second (trim.sh) will clean up the results into something nice we can look at

+All the different outputs are in the output folder.

 # Words we think we found (examples)
 * In encryption7.txt (shifted 8)
 also